Ady Barkan: Early life and education

-Ady Barkan was born December 18, 1983, to immigrant parents from Romania and Israel.
-Barkan grew up in what he describes as a "secular Jewish household" and holds dual U.S. and Israeli citizenship.
-He attended high school in Claremont, California, where he took an early interest in progressive activism like the fight against anti-gay rights legislation.
+Ohad Barkan, known as Ady, was born in Boston, Massachusetts, on December 18, 1983, to immigrant parents from Romania and Israel.
+His mother, Diana L. Kormos-Buchwald, is a professor of the history of science at the California Institute of Technology and his father, Elazar Barkan, is a professor of international and public affairs at Columbia University.
+Barkan grew up first in Cambridge, Massachusetts, then in Claremont and Pasadena, California, in what he described as a "secular Jewish household".
+He held dual U.S. and Israeli citizenship.

+Barkan attended high school in Claremont, where he took an early interest in progressive activism like the fight against anti-gay rights legislation.
 Barkan next attended Columbia College, taking courses taught by economists Joseph Stiglitz and Jeffrey Sachs, and graduating cum laude in 2006.
-He went on to Yale Law School, where he earned his J.D. degree in 2010.
+He went on to Yale Law School, where he earned his Juris Doctor in 2010.

 Career

 Early career

 Between college and law school, Barkan worked on the campaign of Democrat Victoria Wells Wulsin, serving as communications director for Wulsin's longshot and ultimately unsuccessful effort to win a congressional seat in a strongly Republican area of Cincinnati.
 Following law school, Barkan lived in New York where he worked on immigrant legal rights, then clerked for Judge Shira Scheindlin on the United States District Court for the Southern District of New York.

-Barkan works for the Center for Popular Democracy.
-Beginning in 2012, he developed the Fed Up campaign to advocate with the Federal Reserve for the impact of monetary policy on low-income people.
+Barkan worked for the Center for Popular Democracy. organizing local left-wing officials through the Center's Local Progress initiative.
+He grew the network to over 1,000 participants and helped win paid sick leave in New York City in 2013 and a $15 minimum wage in Seattle in 2014.
+Beginning in 2012, Barkan developed the Fed Up campaign, also through CPD, to advocate with the Federal Reserve for the impact of monetary policy on low-income people.
 Organizing protests at the Federal Reserve's annual meeting in Jackson Hole, Wyoming, Fed Up sought to slow the raise of interest rates and more broadly change the governance structure of the Federal Reserve; by 2014, the group was included in the annual meeting's agenda.
+Barkan met with then Chairwoman Janet Yellen and reportedly influenced her to increase prioritization of minimizing unemployment in the Federal Reserve's dual mandate.
+In HuffPost, Daniel Marans wrote that this effort "was all part of Barkan's appetite for taking on unlikely fights and making his own odds with a blend of wonkish idealism and sheer determination.
+And it reflected an institutionalist optimism that has fallen out of fashion in some quarters of the left: a belief that even the country's most elite institutions could be penetrated by the right social movement."